MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/aimodels-fail-to-be-imported-in-a-new-environment.md

 ## Resolution

-Here is a sequence of actions you can try to resolve the issue.
+Here's a sequence of actions you can try to resolve the issue.

 1. Uninstall the solution containing the model(s).
 1. If your solution is unmanaged, manually delete the models in the AI Builder model page.